-Ojala Threads creates baby bodysuits inspired by Hispanic Heritage.
-We use a premium cotton and spandex blend, making our pieces softer and more comfortable for babies.
-Our designs are hand printed using non toxic, water based inks.
-Our heritage inspired bodysuits are currently made in sizes newborn to 3T.
+Ojala Threads is a social enterprise that creates baby bodysuits inspired by Hispanic Heritage.
+We use a premium cotton and spandex blend to make our pieces softer, and more comfortable for babies.
+Our bodysuits are available in sizes newborn to 3T and hand printed using non toxic, water based inks.
+We package each bodysuit in tissue and include a poem that our founder writes.

 At Ojala Threads we understand that what our babies wear tell the world who they are, before they can speak.
 We don’t take this lightly.
 Our designs proudly reflect our Hispanic heritage and create the space for conversations inspired by then.
 We are hopeful that they will help parents, and grandparents, easily pass on to our youngest generation the best of us.